Yamaha R6 Engine Rebuild: Bottom End Install

 Step 12.
 Reinstall the oil plug plate and oil breather plate on the right side of the upper half of crankcase.
 Apply red threadlocker to both plates' retaining screws.

-That's the bottom end of your Yamaha R6 motor installed.
-Watch the videos below for the next steps to rebuilding your R6 engine.
+Watch the videos below for the next steps to rebuilding a Yamaha R6 engine.

 Yamaha R6 Engine Rebuild Part 2: Piston Install